MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 Surface UEFI Configurator works as an interface into Surface Enterprise Management Mode (SEMM).
 It enables centralized management of firmware settings on Surface devices in a corporate environment.
 For more information, see [Microsoft Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).

 ## Solution components

-> [!NOTE]
-> This section applies to Surface Hub 2S.
-Streamlined instructions will be provided for Surface Hub 3 pending public release later this year.

 - Surface Hub 2S device running Windows 10 Team or Surface Hub 3 running Microsoft Teams Rooms on Windows experience
 - Separate device running Windows 10/11